Worried about money?

 If you have made a new claim for benefit and are in financial hardship while you wait for your first payment, you may be able to get an advance to afford things like rent or food.
 It’s important to get advice before taking out an advance.
 Benefit advances must be paid back, and the money will be taken from your future benefit payments (a loan).

-Find out how to get help >
+Where to get help -

 Option 5 - Hardship payment

-Find out how to get help >
+Where to get help -

 Option 6 - Challenge a decision

 You can challenge a benefit decision if your benefit has been stopped / sanctioned / reduced / refused or you have been overpaid.
 Most benefit decisions need to be challenged within one month.
+If you believe the decision is wrong you are advised to challenge this decision.

-Find out how to get help >
+Where to get help -

 Step 3 - Where can I get help?

-Argyll and Bute Citizens Advice Bureau
+Argyll and Bute Citizens Advice website

 01546 605550